Cyclists are frustrated with the slow roll-out of the City’s bike plan

 “The bike lane on Bloor is so critical because it’s that backbone right across the city that allows more people to get out of their cars,” says Layton.

-Fifty-five per cent of all trips that Torontonians makes are less than seven kilometres in length, which can typically be travelled by bicycle in 30 minutes or less, according to Cycle Toronto.
+Fifty-five per cent of all trips that Torontonians make are less than seven kilometres in length, which can typically be travelled by bicycle in 30 minutes or less, according to Cycle Toronto.
 Layton urges cyclists, especially outside of the downtown core, to start demanding that a minimum grid be built per neighbourhood so travelling to school, community centres, and libraries can be bike-first choices.

 Still, attitudes about bike lanes are beginning to shift, according to those on the ground.